Florence (Firenze in Italian) is a world famous city in the region of Tuscany, in central Italy.

 - Dante Alighieri wrote The Divine Comedy when he was exiled from the city.
 It uses Florence's rich history extensively to explore the extents of Inferno, Purgatory, and Paradise.

-- Basically anything that revolves around the life of Italian Renaissance figures who lived or went there at some point such as Leonardo, Niccolò Machiavelli, the Medici family, Girolamo Savonarola and Michelangelo (to a lesser extent).
+- Basically anything that revolves around the life of Italian Renaissance figures who were born, lived or went there at some point such as Leonardo, Niccolò Machiavelli, the Medici family, Girolamo Savonarola and Michelangelo.
 Among these:

 - The prequel short film Assassin's Creed: Lineage is also mostly set in Florence, mere days before the game starts.
 Ezio's father Giovanni fights against Templar mooks inside the Duomo, most notably.